I'm going to give you a quick and condensed overall view of how the auto shop business

 flat rate concept and how the repair charges are calculated.
 Not

 all shops use this method but it's very common in the industry.
 First a quick paragraph about why you should care.

 A nice example of how this system of paying mechanics effects customers is the wheel alignment.
 This service is usually cheap and there for low paying to the mechanic.
 Often technicians will choose to upsell front end parts to increase the total compensation on the ticket.
 They can also perform a quick alignment sometimes sacrificing the quality of the service.
 It's called set the toe and let it go because that angle is easy to deal with.

 The retail auto repair business is configured in a way to help assure that the auto shop owner makes money no matter what happens as long as customers keep coming in.
-It starts with the way the shop charges the customer and this is based on an hourly rate.
-This rate is usually set high, somewhere between $55 - $130 an hour.
+It starts with the way the shop charges the consumer and this is based on an hourly rate.
+The rate is usually set high, somewhere between $60 - $130 an hour.
 This depends on what part of the country your in and economic factors in the area.

 Some areas of New York City and Upscale towns and cities located in the failing state of California are even breaking the $130.00 an hour mark.
 If you are in a high wage area you can just about guarantee the hourly rate is near the top of this scale.

-The repair charges assigned to the needed service is based on this hourly rate.
-The time charged for any given job are supposed to be obtained from a standardized automobile labor guide.
+The charges assigned to the needed service is based on this hourly rate.
+The total hours charged multiplied by the rate for any given jobs are supposed to be obtained from a standardized automobile labor guide.

 You can see how this system is designed to charge you the maximum on any given automobile repair.
 Now here is the evil part to me.
 The car mechanics gets paid on average of only about $20 an hour out of the auto shops hourly charge.